reymond-group/RAscore/README.md

 ```

 ### Command Line Interface

-A command line interface is provided which gives the flexibility of specifying models.\
+A command line interface is provided which gives the flexibility of specifying models.
-The interface can be found at:\
+The interface can be found by running `RAscore` in your shell.
+Run
-`RAscore/command_line_interface.py`
+`RAscore --help` to get the following help text:

 ```
-Usage: command_line_interface.py [OPTIONS]
+Usage: RAscore [OPTIONS]

 Options:
   -f, --file_path TEXT      Absolute path to input file containing one SMILES